Comparing Crown Proptech Acquisitions (NYSE:CPTK) and Latch (NASDAQ:LTCH)

-Crown Proptech Acquisitions (NYSE:CPTK – Get Rating) and Latch (NASDAQ:LTCH – Get Rating) are both small-cap unclassified companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their dividends, institutional ownership, valuation, risk, earnings, analyst recommendations and profitability.
+Latch (NASDAQ:LTCH – Get Rating) and Crown Proptech Acquisitions (NYSE:CPTK – Get Rating) are both small-cap auto/tires/trucks companies, but which is the better business?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, risk, profitability, analyst recommendations, valuation and dividends.

+This is a breakdown of recent ratings and recommmendations for Latch and Crown Proptech Acquisitions, as provided by MarketBeat.com.

+This table compares Latch and Crown Proptech Acquisitions’ net margins, return on equity and return on assets.

-This table compares Crown Proptech Acquisitions and Latch’s revenue, earnings per share (EPS) and valuation.
+This table compares Latch and Crown Proptech Acquisitions’ revenue, earnings per share and valuation.

 |Gross Revenue